Table of contents

 Large banks are also very aware that part of their innovation will come through partnerships with startups.
 So you have the government, the education system, and the established financial players all putting energy and investment into innovation.

 With three of my previous colleagues, I helped create a totally new debt product to be issued by banks: senior non-preferred debt.
 This product was really important, knowing that bank failures can cause really serious damage to the economy.
 We had to invent, design, and then convince banks and market participants all over the world to use this product.
 Since 2016, more than €300 billion have been issued using this debt instrument by all EU banks.
-With a small team of just four people, we managed to convince all the parties and write the law in France, and have it adopted by the parliament and then at the European level.

-Second is the French Covid recovery plan.
+I also helped lead the French Covid recovery plan.
 Economists and analysts predicted that post-Covid, France would have an unemployment rate around 25% and we’d be in recession.
-In fact, the current unemployment rate is below 7% - the lowest in 40 years - and France hasn’t had a recession.
-This is thanks to the commitment and involvement of the whole French society - businesses, organizations, and citizens.
-We’ve managed to face one of our biggest crises collectively.
+In fact, the current unemployment rate is below 7%—the lowest in 40 years—and France hasn’t had a recession.

 How fintechs can embrace regulations